-Joint pain of any sort can cause considerable discomfort.
-In particular, knee pain can have a significant impact on your day-to-day life and ability to exercise.
-Depending on the type of injury, you may even require surgery.
-As there are many different causes of knee pain, it’s important to first diagnose the reason for your discomfort before you can resolve it.
+Joint pain of any kind can cause considerable discomfort.
+However, knee pain in particular can have a significant impact on your day-to-day life and ability to exercise.
+Depending on the type of injury, surgery may be necessary.
+As there are many different causes of knee pain, it’s important to first identify the reason for your discomfort before you can resolve it.

 Knee pain following an injury